anmollwadhwa/what_im_learning_rust/README.md

-# 0 → 100 in Rust.

-This repo is the record of my dive in Rust.
+# This repo is the record of my learning in Rust.

-Thanks for stopping by!